NunoAnFranca/MEIC-SGI/tp1/README.md

 ### Floor and Walls

-Floor and walls can be seen in the Image 1, they were created with the interface in mind, so as it can be seen in Image 4, there are multiple controls to change their appearance.
+Floor and walls can be seen in the Image 1, they were created with the interface in mind, as it can be seen in Image 4, there are multiple controls to change their appearance.

 |![image4](images/image4.png)                |
 |:------------------------------------------:|